Almyyyy/Whatsend/README.md

-##Used Modules:
+### Used Modules

+Module Name | Description
+-|-
-urllib      used to encode a text of any type in url-encoding (percent-encoding) time        just for code timing :) ...and Facebook/WhatsApp anti-bot policies selenium    to embed browser event in Python
+urllib | used to encode a text of any type in url-encoding (percent-encoding) time | just for code timing :) ...and Facebook/WhatsApp anti-bot policies selenium | to embed browser event in Python
-            note:       to use this library you need to download the latest chosen browser's webdriver (you can find it here: https://selenium-python.readthedocs.io/installation.html#drivers)
-                        and set it as a environment variable (PATH)
+            note: to use the selenium library you need to download the latest chosen browser's webdriver you can find it [here](https://selenium-python.readthedocs.io/installation.html#drivers) and set it as a environment variable (PATH)